Simplify Your Riding Ride Like a Natural®

 Wendy Murdoch leads you through a series of exercises that will make positive changes to your riding and your horse’s performance.
 Improve your communication, comfort and partnership with your horse in minutes not lifetimes.

-• Why it is important to have good timing
+• Why it is important to sit right on your horse

 The goal of the Ride Like a Natural series is to teach people how to ride safely, efficiently and effectively.
 This DVD will be a solid reference in your library to check your riding position and function, no matter which riding discipline you are interested in.